saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 ```
 <br>

 The beauty here is that you do not need to know all the specifics with regards to the Juniper API.
+NAPALM issued these RPCs and used the return values to create a nice dictionary for us.

 Let's change the example code to something that works for IOS XR:

 ```python
 import napalm